 - If the dataset that you are importing exceeds the organization limits (shapefile size or number of records in the CSV), the Command Line Tool will throw an error.

 What type of data can be imported into SpatialKey?

 - Insurance datasets (these consist of two CSV files, one for the locations and another for the corresponding policies)

 When importing data through the DMAPI, a XML descriptor file is used in conjunction with the data you want to import.
 For each of the types of data listed above, different information is required in the XML file.
 You can either use the shortcut method of XML file generation or jump in both both feet and create an XML file from scratch.
-The shortcut method is quite simple, just import your dataset into SpatialKey and then go into the settings for that dataset.
-Within the dataset settings, click on the “advanced settings” option and then the “data import API” tab.
-From here, you can generate an XML file.
-Simply save the generated file with an extension of .xml and you are all set with your XML file.
+The shortcut method is quite simple, start by importing your dataset into SpatialKey – after your data is imported into SpatialKey, a complete XML file is just a few clicks away.
+Find your dataset in the Datasets list, click the gear icon to view data settings, and select “Data Import API”.

 Now for the easy part.
 Open command-line prompt and navigate to the SKDM directory where you put the unzipped folder.
 Run “skdm.exe SpatialKeyDataManagerConfig.xml” – you can optionally specify a list of actions to perform.
 When no actions are specified, all actions from the Config XML file will be run by default.
 For additional documentation and examples, click here.